xoofx/xoofx.github.io/resume.md

 ___

-I have been developing software with passion for more than 30+years, being involved in challenging projects using various technologies, ranging from low level coding, server side applications, language compilers or game engines.
+I have been developing software with passion for more than 30 years, being involved in challenging projects using various technologies, ranging from low level coding, server side applications, language compilers or game engines.